Imre Kertész: Life and work

 Following on from Fatelessness, Kertész's Fiasco (1988) and Kaddish for an Unborn Child (1990) are, respectively, the second and third parts of his Holocaust trilogy.
 His writings translated into English include Kaddish for an Unborn Child (Kaddis a meg nem született gyermekért) and Liquidation (Felszámolás), the latter set during the period of Hungary's evolution into a democracy from communist rule.

 From the beginning, Kertész found little appreciation for his writing in Hungary, and he moved to Germany, where he received more active support from publishers and reviewers, along with more appreciative readers.
 After his move, he continued translating German works into Hungarian, notably The Birth of Tragedy, the plays of Dürrenmatt, Schnitzler, and Tankred Dorst, and various thoughts and aphorisms of Wittgenstein.
 Kertész also continued working at his craft, writing his fiction in Hungarian, but did not publish another novel until the late 1980s.
 From that point on, he submitted his work to publishers in Hungary.
 Grateful that he had found his most significant success as a writer and artist in Germany, Kertész left his abatement to the Academy of Arts in Berlin.

-In November 2013, Kertész underwent successful surgery on his right hip, after falling down in his home.
-However, he continued to deal with various health concerns during the last few years of his life.
-He was diagnosed with Parkinson's disease, and was again suffering from depression, reported to have been a recurring battle in his life.
-In fact, Kertész had struggled with this same issue in his writing, as the main character of his 2003 book Felszámolás (Liquidation) commits suicide after struggling with depression.
+In November 2013, after a fall in his home, Kertész underwent successful surgery on his right hip, but continued having to deal with various health problems during the last years of his life.
+Diagnosed with Parkinson's disease, he was again suffering from depression, a recurring battle in his life that he managed to transform into literature: The main character of his 2003 book Felszámolás (Liquidation) commits suicide after a struggle with depression.

-Kertész died on 31 March 2016, at the age of 86, at his home in Budapest, after suffering from Parkinson's for several years.
+On 31 March 2016, at the age of 86, Imre Kertész died at his home in Budapest.